alykes/git-ref/log/readme.md

 Show the log history
 `git log`

+`git log --oneline`

-To show more detailed information
+To show more detailed information about file changes
 `git log --stat`

+To show the parents of each commit
+`git log --parents`
+To make the output more readable
+`git log --parents-abbrev-commit`

+To show all patches of each file during a commit
+`git log --patch`
+`git log --patch --stat`
+`git log --patch-with-stat`

+To view commits that pertain to a specific file
+`git log --oneline specific.file`